idemia/multigit/README.md

 If you think that *submodules*, *subtree* or *Google repo* are not for you, you are probably at the right place.

-*Note: on PyPi, Multigit is registered as multigit_gx because there is already a multigit software*

 Typically, it lets you:
 * fetch or pull on many repositories at the same time
 * identify visually which repositories are modified or need an update (push or pull)